 - Is your team knowledgeable of giving a quick fix to a potential glitch?

-- Do you want the support team to be accessible with any type of communication?
+- Do you want the support team to be accessible to any type of communication?

 Enhancements and Update Policies